-Information on campus security policies and procedures will be provided during student orientation and at general assembly each semester.
-Staff training on campus security will be given twice a year during in-service days.
+Information on campus security policies and procedures will be provided during student orientation or general assembly each semester.
+In service the security officer and facilities manager will provide staff training on campus security at least annually.
 The campus security policies will be made a part of the staff Policies and Procedures Manual and the Student Handbook.
-The SCC Newsletter will be used as a vehicle to provide monthly information on campus security issues.